Dubai Safari Park opened its doors for the 2022-2023 Season on September 27, 2022.

 Also situated in the Asian Village is the park’s largest theater.
 Accommodating more than 600 people, the theatre features five different shows each day.

 Dubai Safari Park is open from 09:00 AM to 05:00 PM, every day of the year including holidays.
-Timings will vary during the month of Ramadan, so be sure to check the official website.
+Timings during the Holy Month of Ramadan will be from 10:00 AM to 6:00 PM.

 Getting to Dubai Safari Park